Tenichs/Crashy-Car/README.md

   Spacebar: shoot bullets

 Description:
-  Control a car speeding down a nice mountain road as you try to avoid and shoot at incoming obstacles flying at you.
+  A car is speedin down a mountain road and only you can stop it from crashing into incoming obstacles.
   How long can you last?

 Goal: